-- Know etiologies, prevalence, diagnosis and treatment of the broad range of developmental and behavioral disorders of childhood and adolescence.
+- Know etiologies, prevalence and diagnosis and treatment of the broad range of developmental and behavioral disorders of childhood and adolescence.

-- Be familiar with protocol, use, reliability and validity of the various techniques for developmental and behavioral diagnostic and screening assessments.
+- Be familiar with the protocol, use reliability and validity of the various techniques for developmental and behavioral diagnostic and screening assessments.

 - Display awareness of the practice management issues involved in the practice of developmental-behavioral pediatrics.

 - Have a firm knowledge base and understanding of the ethical and legal aspects of developmental-behavioral pediatrics.

 - Be familiar with the major modalities of intervention for developmental-behavioral disorders such as:

 - Pharmaco-therapy, physical therapy, occupational therapy, speech-language therapy, psychotherapy, behavior management therapy, augmentative/adaptive communication, ect. along with their associated risks.